 Students graduating from the Respiratory Care program are eligible to take the National Board Respiratory Care (NBRC) Therapist Multiple Choice Examination and the Clinical Simulation Examination given by the NBRC.
 Upon successful completion of these registry examinations, graduates are designated as Registered Respiratory Therapists.
 Graduates from the program are eligible to apply to the South Carolina State Board of Medical Examiners for state licensing.
+Click here for more information on the website.

-Students in the program are required to purchase and maintain two monogrammed uniforms, two lab coats, white shoes, stethoscope, and a watch at an approximate cost of \$225.
+Students in the program are required to purchase and maintain two monogrammed uniforms, two lab coats, white shoes, stethoscope and a watch at an approximate cost of \$225.